NLNOG/lg.ring.nlnog.net/README.md

 Questions about the status of the Looking Glass or its peers should be directed at ring-admins@nlnog.net.

+## API
+The NLNOG Looking Glass provides a JSON API that allows programmatic access to the looking glass data.
+The API endpoints are available under the `/api` prefix.

+For detailed documentation of the API endpoints, see the [API.md](API.md) file.

 ## Known communities
 Where possible the Looking Glass tries to provide information on communities used on routes.
 We provide two ways of defining communities for an ASN: